 |As-Salamu `Alaikum.
 I constantly fear for all the things around me like talking to my family members, friends, teachers, or colleagues.
 My fear gets worse when I see a crowd, or when someone suddenly comes in front of me.
 I think too much about things.
 Due to my fear, I am unable to express my views to others.
 When I get fear, my voice changes, and I am unable to talk.
 I cannot concentrate in the class; I feel heaviness in my head.
 Please, help me overcome my fear and live a good life.|

 Thank you for sending us your question.
 I am sorry to hear that you are having what it sounds like uncontrollable fear or anxiety.
 I ask Allah to rid you from these uncontrollable fears in order to help you to live a more fulfilling and constructive life.

 The first thing I want to tell you brother is that you need counseling.
 Please seek out a counselor, therapist, clinical psychologist, or any mental health professional in your area that works with people in overcoming mental health disorders.

 You need to get to the root of the problem and specify what you are afraid of.
-This is important because your fear can get way out of control and then you start to get lost in your fear and you basically become decapitated social and emotionally.
+This is important because your fear can get way out of control, and then you start to get lost in your fear and you basically become decapitated socially and emotionally.
 The key here is to stay in control of your thoughts and emotions instead of letting them control you.

 Exposing yourself slowly or doing it a little at a time can also be helpful and make way for a gradual desensitization of your fear.
 The key here is to stay patient and to stick to your goals without giving up.